 Clearly it’s not quite as simple as logging on to Amazon or popping in to the local HomeGoods store.
 The first (and written in stone) criteria is that all gifts presented on behalf of the USA must be made in America.
 So that eliminates such elegances as Waterford crystal and Buccellati silver right from the start.
 When it came to art porcelain sculptures there were only two USA names to choose from: Boehm and Cybis.
 Often such pieces had the Presidential Seal added either to the sculpture (if it was mounted on a base) or to a presentation case that was specially made for that gift.

 The following Cybis pieces are known to have been given as Presidential gifts of state to foreign dignitaries, either when the POTUS traveled or when the dignitary visited the USA.
-They are arranged chronologically by Presidency.
+They are arranged chronologically by presidential administration.

 Lyndon B. Johnson (1963-1969)

-The Condesa Rose was also presented to Mexico’s First Lady during the same trip, although it’s not known which of the two colorways (pink or yellow) was chosen.
+Other accounts mention that a Cybis Condesa Rose was also presented to Mexico’s new First Lady, although it’s not known which of the two colorways (pink or yellow) was chosen.

 When the 21-year-old Princess Christina of Sweden visited the United States in June 1965 she was presented with Ballerina ‘On Cue’.